 I/O Coalescing is enabled and controlled by two driver parameters: CoalesceMsCnt and CoalesceRspCnt.
-The effect of I/O Coalescing will depend on the CPU resources available on the server.
+The effect of I/O Coalescing depends on the CPU resources available on the server.
 With I/O Coalescing turned on, interrupts are batched, reducing the number of interrupts and maximizing the number of commands processed with each interrupt.
-For heavily loaded systems, this will provide better throughput.
+For heavily loaded systems, this provides better throughput.

-With I/O Coalescing turned off (the default), each I/O processes immediately, one CPU interrupt per I/O. For systems not heavily loaded, the default will provide better throughput.
+With I/O Coalescing turned off (the default), each I/O processes immediately, one CPU interrupt per I/O. For systems not heavily loaded, the default provides better throughput.
 The following table shows recommendations based upon the number of I/Os per adapter.